Near Goliad in Goliad County, Texas — The American South (West South Central)

 In 1758 about 180 persons resided at the mission and fort.
 All about were Indian "jacales", crude clay-plastered brush huts thatched with grass.
 Spacious grazing lands and fertile fields surrounded the area, where colonists had formed a small community.

 Location.
 28° 39.419′ N, 97° 23.221′ W. Marker is near Goliad, Texas, in Goliad County.
 Marker can be reached from Park Road 6 0.2 miles west of South Jefferson Street (U.S. 183).
-Touch for map.
 Marker is located in Goliad State Park just in front of the entrance to the Mission grounds.
 It is directly across from and facing the marker "Site of the Mission Nuestra Señora del Espiritu Santo de Zúñiga".
+Touch for map.
 Marker is at or near this postal address: 108 Park Road 6, Goliad TX 77963, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Site of the Mission Nuestra Señora del Espiritu Santo de Zúñiga (here, next to this marker); Judge James Arthur White and the Civilian Conservation Corps at Goliad State Park (about 700 feet away, measured in a direct line); Presidio de Nuestra Señora de Loreto de la Bahía (approx. 0.7 miles away); Don Rafael Antonio Manchola (approx. 0.7 miles away); Regulators of Goliad County (approx. 0.7 miles away); Manuel Becerra (approx. 0.7 miles away); Goliad Tornado of 1902 (approx. 0.7 miles away); Santa Anna's Surrender Ratified (approx. 0.7 miles away).
+Site of the Mission Nuestra Señora del Espiritu Santo de Zúñiga (here, next to this marker); Cattle Drive from La Bahia (within shouting distance of this marker); Aranama College (within shouting distance of this marker); Judge James Arthur White and the Civilian Conservation Corps at Goliad State Park (about 700 feet away, measured in a direct line); Goliad Memorial Auditorium Presidio de Nuestra Señora de Loreto de la Bahía (approx. 0.7 miles away); Don Rafael Antonio Manchola (approx. 0.7 miles away); Regulators of Goliad County (approx. 0.7 miles away).
 Touch for a list and map of all markers in Goliad.

 Also see . . .
 Goliad State Park & Historic Site (Texas State Parks).
 (Submitted on April 17, 2018, by Andrew Ruppenstein of Sacramento, California.)

 Credits.
-This page was last revised on April 17, 2018.
-This page originally submitted on April 14, 2018, by Brian Anderson of Kingwood, Texas.
-This page has been viewed 71 times since then.
-Photos: 1. submitted on April 14, 2018, by Brian Anderson of Kingwood, Texas.
-2. submitted on April 17, 2018. • Andrew Ruppenstein was the editor who published this page.
+This page was last revised on March 28, 2020.
+It was originally submitted on April 14, 2018, by Brian Anderson of Atascocita, Texas.
+This page has been viewed 143 times since then and 26 times this year.
+Photos: 1, 2. submitted on March 27, 2020, by Brian Anderson of Atascocita, Texas.
+3. submitted on April 17, 2018.
+4. submitted on March 27, 2020, by Brian Anderson of Atascocita, Texas. • Andrew Ruppenstein was the editor who published this page.